 Please watch the YouTube video for more information: youtu.be/9Tv2BVN_WTk

 Telephone Appointments –

 Please note that the time slots for telephone calls are approximate and not exact.
-Therefore you will not be contacted by a clinician at the exact time you booked, however we aim to contact you 30 minutes either side of your appointment time.
+Therefore you may not be contacted by a clinician at the exact time you booked, however we aim to contact you 30 minutes either side of your appointment time.